Configure Embedded Cluster (Beta)

 When you configure the containerd options as shown earlier on this page, the NVIDIA GPU Operator automatically creates the required configurations in the /etc/k0s/containerd.d/nvidia.toml file.
 It is not necessary to create this file manually, or modify any other configuration on the hosts.

-If you include the NVIDIA GPU Operator as a Helm extension, remove any existing containerd services running on the host (such as those deployed by Docker) before installing the release with Embedded Cluster.
+If you include the NVIDIA GPU Operator as a Helm extension, remove any existing containerd services from the host before installing with Embedded Cluster.
+This includes services deployed by Docker.
 If any containerd services are present on the host, the NVIDIA GPU Operator will generate an invalid containerd config, causing the installation to fail.
 For more information, see Installation failure when NVIDIA GPU Operator is included as Helm extension in Troubleshooting Embedded Cluster.

 This is the result of a known issue with v24.9.x of the NVIDIA GPU Operator.
 For more information about the known issue, see container-toolkit does not modify the containerd config correctly when there are multiple instances of the containerd binary in the nvidia-container-toolkit repository in GitHub.